Beaulewis1977/grail-hunter/grail-hunter-README.md

 Grail Hunter monitors sneaker listings across multiple platforms in real-time:

-- 🔍 **Searches** for your desired sneakers on Grailed (Planned: simultaneous searches across 4 major marketplaces)
+- 🔍 **Searches** for your desired sneakers on Grailed and eBay (with additional marketplaces coming)
 - 📊 **Normalizes** disparate data into a unified, easy-to-use format
 - 🤖 **Parses** sneakerhead terminology (DS, VNDS, OG All, etc.) automatically
 - 🔔 **Alerts** you instantly via email, Slack, Discord, or webhooks when matches are found